-The climb begins just northeast of E70 and D1006 near Pontamafrey, 6 kilometers north of Saint-Jean-de-Maurienne.
+The climb begins just northeast of E70 and D1006 near Pontamafrey, six kilometers north of Saint-Jean-de-Maurienne.

 The shorter Lacets de Montvernier route overlaps the longer Col du Chaussy climb.
-The 2022 Tour de France route climbs Lacets de Montvernier, but turns right and heads toward Col du Télégraphe at the town of Vernier instead of travelling northerly on to Col du Chaussy.
+The 2022 Tour de France route climbed Lacets de Montvernier, but turned right and headed toward Col du Télégraphe at the town of Vernier instead of traveling northerly on to Col du Chaussy.

 Wonderful views southeast of the Maurienne Valley as we wind our way up the mountains.

 Turn left in Montvernier onto D77 at kilometer 3.5 to continue on to Col du Chaussy.

 The road is very narrow with a sheer cliff to the right for 100 kilometers at km 9